uncefact/project-vckit/README.md

 1. Create a new release branch from `next` with the version number as the branch name.
 2. Update the `version.json` file with the new version number.
-3. Generate new documentation version using the release script `yarn release:doc`.
+3. Generate new documentation version using the release script `pnpm release:doc`.
 4. Check API documentation and update if necessary.
 5. Commit the changes and push the branch.
 6. Create a pull request from the release branch to `main`.